 The world has barely glimpsed e-markets’ capabilities.
-What could these technologies look like if applied to growth and inclusion at massive scale?
+What could economic platform technologies look like if applied to growth and inclusion at massive scale?

 E-Markets as a public utility: What’s different?

-Like Wall Street’s hyper-platforms, POEMs (Public Official E-Markets) would have government underpinning.
-That gives them breadth, depth, solidity, and regulated predictability: a stark contrast to today’s discontinuous melee of services.
+POEMs (Public Official E-Markets) would have government underpinning.
+That gives them breadth, depth, solidity, and regulated predictability: a stark contrast to today’s mishmash of markets.
 The enabling legislation should then ensure operators maximize their return by delivering:

-• Information: Anonymized, data from POEMs is public property.
-Operators are motivated to harness that with tools allowing – for example – anyone to explore options around market entry, pricing, where to offer, and times to offer for any skill or asset.
+- Information: Anonymized, data from POEMs is public.
+Operators are motivated to harness it with tools allowing – for example – anyone to explore options around market entry, pricing, and times to offer for any skill or asset.

-• Investment: With returns linked to activity across the micro-economy, POEMs will encourage market interventions that increase its users’ options, activity, and earnings.
+- Investment: With returns linked to market activity, POEMs will encourage market interventions that increase its users’ options, activity, and earnings.
 They can come from government, philanthropy, or profit seekers.

 In this section: